DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 * the experience of social care professionals seeking to meet children's needs
 * the skills and abilities of the different people who will use the system, including performance managers and strategic leaders
 * how the outputs from the system will be used, such as for reporting to Department for Education or to prepare for an Ofsted inspection
+* how the system needs to interact with others, such as adult social service systems, to support user journeys

 There should be a clear understanding of how innovation and changes to technology will result in better provision and outcomes for children.

 Local authorities and suppliers should regularly work with users to assess the design and performance of their case management systems, and ensure that these assessments inform future iterations.

-You should learn as much as possible about the problems facing users by:
+Local authorities and suppliers should learn as much as possible about the problems facing users by:

 * doing user research to understand what users need, and where necessary, secondary research and analysis
 * building prototypes to test hypotheses and functionality
 * using analytics and other available data to better understand the problem

+## Measuring system and service performance

 System suppliers should work with local authorities to set out the measures that will be used to assess the outputs, outcomes and benefits of the CMS, setting key performance indicators (KPIs).
 Performance data and reports must be available to monitor and improve the service.
 This information should be assessed against the KPIs and used to inform iterations and improvements.